saurabhsuniljain/CF-Plugin/README.md

 ![alt tag] (https://github.com/saurabhsuniljain/GCJ_Plugin/raw/master/GCJ_Setup_2.png)

 #Usage
+It is assumed that the folder in which you wants to create current CF Round folder has Templates folder with template.cpp inside it.
+If you don't have one you can download from this repository.
 - Linux with `nemo` file manager : You can use this in two ways, either go to the contest folder you created right-click and choose whichever action you want to perform or select the folder, right-click and choose the script to run from the scripts sub-menu.
 - Linux with `nautilus` file manager : You can direclty right-click in the specified and choose the action.